Key terms in this article

 Billing compliance isn’t exciting.
 But getting it wrong can cost you customers, fines, and a lot of stress.
 As a UK telecoms reseller, your billing touches several regulatory areas at once: tax, data protection, consumer rights, and industry-specific rules from Ofcom.

-This guide covers the key areas you need to get right in 2025.
+This guide covers the key areas to be aware of.
 It’s written for small and medium resellers who want practical advice, not legal jargon.
-If you’re not sure where you stand, this is a good place to start.
+It’s a starting point, not legal advice.
+For anything specific to your business, talk to your solicitor or your trade body.
+If you’re not sure where you stand, this is a good place to begin.

 Key Takeaways